-Published 1993 by Byron Preiss this series contains a limited number multi-signed copies (1,000 for some volumes 1,200 for others).
+Published 1993 by Byron Preiss this series contains a limited number of multi-signed copies (1,000 for some volumes 1,200 for others).
 Signatures vary with each book, but include Bradbury, Mike Mignola, Matt Wagner, Dave Gibbons, Raph Reese, and Mark Charello.

 I didn’t need to look up any values.
-This was big win.
+This was a big win.
 Two days later I sold the set for $375.
 I’m sure if I’d been patient I could have sold them for more.

 Trade secret #3: Always check hardbacks for signatures.